drpnd/hopscotch-hashing/README.md

 # Hopscotch Hashing

 ## About
 An implementation of Hopscotch hashing [1].
+Jenkins hash function is used for key hashing.

 [1] M. Herlihy, N. Shavit, and M. Tzafrir, "Hopscotch hashing", in Proceedings of the 22nd International Symposium on Distributed Computing, 2008